 ‘Wood’s Purple’ New York Aster

 New York aster is a low-maintenance perennial for average, medium moisture, well-drained soil in full sun.
 The Novi-belgii species is valued for its compact growth habit, rich flower color, and floriferous tendencies.
 'Wood's Purple' flowers open over a long season, from late summer through fall.
 Low-maintenance, mildew-resistant, compact plants provide late-season nectar for pollinators.
 Selected for low-growing height, plants grow only 12" tall and wide.
-NATIVE TO THE EAST-NORTHEAST U.S.
+Symphyotrichum novi-belgii is a larval host plant for caterpillars of the pearl crescent (Phyciodes tharos).

 Ohio spiderwort, bluejacket